 We are known for our unique approach to circuit design, resulting in multiple patents and the creation of the first, truly reliable Output TransformerLess (OTL) amplifiers.
 We made the first balanced-line products in the world of high-end audio, including the MP-1, which was the world's first balanced-line preamp.

 All of our amps and preamps are hand-crafted and made-to-order according to each customer's needs.
-Furthermore, all of our components are hand-selected, and often custom-manufactured, especially for us, right down to the wire we use.
+All of our components are hand-selected, and often custom-manufactured especially for us, right down to the wire we use.

-The resulting products are unique in the world, with both an unmatched capacity to reproduce music and an intrinsic reliability heard nowhere else.
+The resulting products are unique in the world with an unmatched capacity to reproduce music with intrinsic reliability.